narutosstudent/Rezipe/README.md

 # Rezipe

-A website where people can search recipes based on name & calories as well as adding them to their dashboard.
+A website where people can search recipes based on name & calories.
+After being authenticated users can add recipes into their dashboard.

 ## Built With